How to Check Your Credit Score in the Philippines

 Key takeaways:

-• If you are planning to borrow money for housing loan or a car loan, it is important that you take care of your credit score.
+- If you are planning to borrow money for housing loan or a car loan, it is important that you take care of your credit score

-A credit score is not a new thing.
-It is a measurement of your “credibility” as a borrower.
+A credit score is a measurement of your “credibility” as a borrower.
 The higher your score, the more likely you will get approved for a loan or credit card.
+You can achieve and maintain your good credit standing by paying bills on time and only applying for loans that you need.

 In the Philippines, only a few people know about their credit information or credit standing.
 Verification is done through the Philippine credit scoring system.
-What many Filipinos do not realize is that credit score is something that has existed for a long time.
+Let’s find out how to know your credit score in the Philippines and why this is important.

 A credit score is a three-digit figure which determines your creditworthiness.
 There is no single global standard as to how the ratings are made.
 Some institutions use letters, while some use numbers.
 No matter what they use, your goal is to have a high rating.